w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ## Introduction
 {:.no_toc}

-WCAG 3 is currently an incomplete draft.
+W3C Accessibility Guidelines (WCAG) 3 is currently an incomplete draft.
 WCAG 3 is intended to develop into a W3C Standard **in a few years**.
 The current standard, Web Content Accessibility Guidelines (WCAG 2), is introduced in the [WCAG 2 Overview](/standards-guidelines/wcag/).

 The WCAG 3 documents will explain how to make the web more accessible to people with disabilities.
 WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web.